Maykeye/BakaLLM/README.branch.md

 Thick layers make everything thin compared to selected layers

-[ ] Thick layer/naive at start: layer 0 in parallel calls another layer with attn and mlp.
-XL focuses on main layer attn; attn of other layer ignored
- ^ current focus
+[+] Thick layer/naive at start: layer 0 in parallel calls another layer with attn and mlp.
+XL focuses on main layer attn; attn of other layer ignored aloss 4.53854 -- potentially good, but not 9M more good [ ] Thick layer/mlp at start: layer 0 has bigger MLP, attn not affected ^ current focus
-[ ] Thick layer/mlp at start: layer 0 has bigger MLP, attn not affected [ ] Thick layer/attn at start: layer 0 has bigger dim_attn, mlp not affected
+[ ] Thick layer/attn at start: layer 0 has bigger dim_attn, mlp not affected
 [ ] Thick layer/ at start: layer 0 has bigger dim_attn and MLP
+[ ] Non thick: increase dim_model
+[ ] Non thick: increase dim_ff

 In case experiment will succeed, repeat, but give half parameters to last layer